 Established in 1913, the College of Continuing and Professional Studies (CCAPS) empowers learners in all stages of life to pursue knowledge, gain experience, and see the world in new ways.

 The College of Continuing and Professional Studies (CCAPS) encourages alumni to join the University of Minnesota Alumni Association (UMAA).
-In addition to becoming a UMAA member, there are a number of free personal and professional development opportunities to engage with CCAPS and UMAA as an alum.
+Becoming a UMAA member provides a number of free personal and professional development opportunities to engage with CCAPS and UMAA as an alum.
 Here are just a few!

 Providing an internship for a CCAPS student is a win-win proposition: your organization gets professional expertise for a research project, program, or other project, while the student gets the opportunity to see firsthand how coursework can be applied in a work setting.

-Find out more about how to develop an effective internship and hire a CCAPS intern by emailing firstname.lastname@example.org.
+Find out more about how to develop an effective internship and hire a CCAPS intern by visiting our Career and Internship Services website.

 A gift to CCAPS is an investment in the very core of the College—a commitment to provide high-quality continuing education and lifelong learning opportunities for professional development, personal enrichment, career transitions, and academic growth.
 A number of scholarships support students in our credit and noncredit programs.

-The Maroon & Gold Network is the University of Minnesota Alumni Association's career and networking platform where you can volunteer online to give career-related advice to current students and fellow alumni.
+This program is powered by the Maroon & Gold Network, which is the University of Minnesota Alumni Association's career and networking platform where you can volunteer online to give career-related advice to current students and fellow alumni.